About

 Her first satire published was "The Preppy Syndrome," in the Chicago Tribune in 1982 while she was a freshman at Homewood-Flossmoor High School, She had another big break getting a commentary about young women's views of feminism accepted in the New York Times in 1990, published months after acceptance on the slowest news day of the century, and perhaps of any century yet to come.
 Her first journalism job was as reporter for the Kenosha News in 1990.

 Paula is a 1989 graduate in journalism from the University of Illinois, with her greatest honor being her induction into the Illini Media Hall of Fame in 2022.
-Born in Chicago and raised in the South Suburbs, she now lives with her husband and two teenage sons in the liberal paradise of Evanston, IL.
+Born in Chicago and raised in the South Suburbs, she now lives with her husband and two teenaged sons in the liberal paradise of Evanston, IL.